CoffeeMan240/DigitalNightWebData/README.md

-# DigitalNightWebData
+# DigitalNightWebData (Privacy Branch)
-Data for Digital Night stored... well... digitally.
-Coming soon in DN 1.0!
+This Branch is used for the Privacy Policy Oculus Requires you to make to publish to app lab